aoloe/scribus-project/scribus-patched/README.md

 - add a fill frame option in the image frame scaling
   - it should only be possible to move the image inside of the frame in one direction and no padding can appear.
   - https://bugs.scribus.net/view.php?id=15437
+  - create three horizontal buttons for the three fitting options (instead of three radio buttons)
 - fit to content for both text and image frames
   - https://bugs.scribus.net/view.php?id=15240
 - context menu: move the content of "image" into "content"